Now is the time to modernize your sales process or risk becoming irrelevant. Why now?

 You can find potential customers from many sources including your CRM database, social media, industry events, and online search.

-Your sales and marketing teams should agree on an ideal customer profile and screen prospects based on this benchmark.
+Your sales and marketing teams should agree on an ideal customer profile and screen potential clients based on this benchmark.
 This enables your team to allocate limited resources to high-value, qualified leads.

-To ensure a healthy sales pipeline, prospecting should be an always-on instinct across your sales organization.
-That means reps should constantly be making phone calls, sending emails, and reaching out on social media.
+To ensure a healthy sales pipeline, reps should constantly be making phone calls, sending emails, and reaching out on social media.

 3. Needs Assessment

-Now that you have engaged a potential customer, you need need to do a little discovery to determine if they really even need what you’re selling and if your company is the best fit for them.
+Now you’ve got the attention of a potential customer.
+Great!
+But you still need to do some discovery to determine if they actually need what you’re selling.
+If they do, you need to decide if your company is the best fit for them.